cosmicCode42/OC-archive/README.md

 ![User Ann Walker's view of her character's page.](docs/oc-archive-character-page-logged-in-buttons.png)

-Users have a profile page displaying all their characters, as well as an option to delete their account.
+Users have a profile page displaying all their characters and an option to delete their account.

 ![User Ann Walker's profile page.](docs/oc-archive-profile-page-display.png)